nzbget/nzbget.github.io/_wiki/Post-processing_scripts.md

    - WARNING/PASSWORD;
    - SUCCESS/ALL;
    - SUCCESS/UNPACK.
-   - For the complete list see description of [[API-Method "history"]].
+   - For the complete list see description of [API-Method "history"](api/history).
    - **NOTE:** one difference to the status returned by method *history* is that *NZBPP_STATUS* assumes all scripts are ended successfully.
 Even if one of the scripts executed before the current one has failed the status will not be set to *WARNING/SCRIPT* as method *history* will do.
 For example for a successful download the status would be *SUCCESS/ALL* instead.
 Because most scripts don't depend on other scripts they shouldn't assume the download has failed if any of the previous scripts (such as a notification script) has failed.
 The scripts interested in that info still can use parameter *NZBPP_SCRIPTSTATUS*.
 - **NZBPP_SCRIPTSTATUS** - **`v13.0`** Summary status of the scripts executed before the current one:
    - **NONE** - no other scripts were executed yet or all of them have ended with exit code "NONE";